-NEW BEGINNINGS..........By the mid-1990s, I felt our breeding program needed a shot in the arm (it happens to anyone who breeds long enough!).
+NEW BEGINNINGS..........By the mid-1990s, I felt my breeding program needed a shot in the arm (it happens to anyone who breeds long enough!).
 In 1997 I judged a puppy match and fell in love with a scrumptious 10 week old tri bitch.
 Following the match, I could not stop thinking about her.
-Puppies like this usually are not for sale, but luckily, she was (ironically she was first offered to several other people before I expressed an interest)!
+Puppies like this usually are not for sale, but luckily, she was (ironically she was first offered to several other breeders before I expressed an interest)!
 Ch.
 Chelsea Charidan Carte Blanc, HIC, ROM, better known as "Betsy", came to CHELSEA a few weeks later.
 I purchased her not only to show, but with the express purpose of breeding her to Ch.
 Chelsea the Crown Prince (Bailee).
 Their family backgrounds were similar, both tracing to a variety of closely-bred "Parader" descendants, through Tartanside and Arrowhill.
 Not only did Betsy finish her championship with 4 majors, all owner-handled, but she proved to be a wonderful producer (especially considering she only had two litters).
 In 2002 she tied for top rough dam of the year!
 Betsy ended up producing 7 ROUGH champions, thus qualifying her for the coveted REGISTER OF MERIT title!
 Her 7th champion Ch.
 Chelsea Sunshine Girl finished in 2007.
 Natasha was breeder/owner/handled and finished with three specialty majors at some of the largest specialty shows on the West Coast!!
 All of Betsy and Bailee's kids finished the hard way with multiple specialty wins under Collie breeder judges and more importantly, several provided the links to the next generation.

 Here's a link to our "Collies Online" Breeder page, showing all the ads we have done over the last 13 years.
 Here's a copy of our latest ad on the cover of the September 2014 Collie Club of America Bulletin.